-Screen Paver is an easy to use make-your-own photo slide show screen saver for Windows XP/Vista/7.
+Screen Paver is an easy to use make-your-own photo slide show screen saver for Windows XP/Vista/7/8/10.
 The program will display an unlimited number of your own jpeg, png, or bitmap pictures from local and/or network directories.
 Features include picture sorting, stretching/shrinking/tiling, transition effects, picture sets, picture preview, favorite picture saving, wallpaper creation, long filename captions with date, pause/continue control, and more.
 You can also play music during the slide show, either from a CD or from music files.
-It's a great utility for digital camera owners.
+Its a great utility for digital camera owners.
 A bonus screen saver utility for the Windows Taskbar Tray is available for registered users which allows the user to quickly configure, select, or run the current screen saver, as well as the ability to quickly disable and re-enable screen saving.
 Low $14.95 purchase price and online registration available.